navikt/syfonlaltinn/README.md

 # syfonlaltinn
 This project contains the application code and infrastructure for syfonlaltinn

 ## Technologies used
 * Kotlin
 * Ktor
 * Gradle
+* Kotest

 ## Getting started
 ### Getting github-package-registry packages NAV-IT
-Some packages used in this repo is uploaded to the Github Package Registry which requires authentication.
+Some packages used in this repo is uploaded to the GitHub Package Registry which requires authentication.
 It can, for example, be solved like this in Gradle:
 ```
 val githubUser: String by project
 val githubPassword: String by project